Applications for the 2021-2022 Internship are now Closed.

 - Any related fees for the above four requirements

 An affiliation agreement is required.
 The university will provide the agreement, which will be reviewed by Tempo!
 Music Therapy Services, LLC.

 Housing, Meals, Stipend, Transportation

 Tempo!
 Music Therapy Services does not offer housing, meals, or a stipend.
-Our studio is accessible through public transportation, ride-share or by personal vehicle.
+Our studio is located at 145 Vreeland Ave, Nutley NJ.
+It is accessible through public transportation, ride-share or by personal vehicle.

 Summary (per week):

 - Three-quarters time: 30 hours per week